 Any live virtual sessions undertaken by teachers are only to be conducted using Microsoft Teams Meetings.
-This decision has been arrived at, due to the fact that Teams Meetings is
+This decision has been arrived at, due to the fact that Teams Meetings is part of the Microsoft Office platform that the school already uses and is central to our school systems.
+It offers high level encryption and compliance with GDPR.
+The following procedures must be followed: Consent Parents/carers in the main school must give consent which outlines the following:

-- Use of Teams Meetings will be monitored and logs will be kept by the school. - All pupils can access 'Teams' through Office 365, which is connected to their school email address. - It is the responsibility of parents to ensure students: - o Do not record the session in any way shape or form - Behave appropriately during call - Only access and participate using audio - Parents are advised that if students do not behave appropriately teachers have the discretion to remove them from the call
+- Use of Teams Meetings will be monitored and logs will be kept by the school. - All pupils can access 'Teams' through Office 365, which is connected to their school email address. - It is the responsibility of parents to ensure students: - Do not record the session in any way shape or form - Behave appropriately during call - Only access and participate using audio - Parents are advised that if students do not behave appropriately teachers have the discretion to remove them from the call